bmlanguage/bml/documentation.md

             }
             statements {
                 // ...
 ARM-specific initialization ...
-                myFunction(); // Call a function from MyModule
+                 commonFunction(); // Can call functions from common section myFunction(); // Call a function from MyModule
                 // ...
 More ARM-specific code ...
             }